PalmPalm7/CS162-Group13-Clone/doc/project1.md

 Create 64 lists, each responsible for 1 priority, when scheduling happens, the thread will be moved into the list that fits its priority.
 This design is useful for the given situation that many threads need to be handled (typically more than 64).
 However, since it is rare for there to be that many ready threads in Pintos, many of the lists may be empty in most of the time.
 Additionally, if this design is chosen, all the functions related with ready_list will need to be heavily modified, thus this is not the choice.

 #### Alternative design 2
-Make more than one list (for example 2), and destribute threads into those lists by their priority.
-For example, threads with priority higher than 31 should go to list 1, while the rest should go to list 0.
+Make more than one list (for example 2), and distribute threads into those lists by their priority.
+For example, threads with a priority higher than 31 should go to list 1, while the rest should go to list 0.
 Similarly, it takes less time to find a thread to run, but it takes up more memory, and a lot of code will need to be greatly altered to implement that, creating an unnecessarily complex program.

 With the proposed design, it may be less efficient if there are too many threads in the kernel, but this situation is unlikely to occur in pintos.
 Since ready-to-work data structures are available, the existing structure of Pintos will remain mostly intact.
-Assume we have n threads in the kernel, the time complexity and space complexity will all be O(n), since we have only one list, and we survey through the ready list to find the next thread.
+Assume we have n threads in the kernel, the time complexity, and space complexity will all be O(n), since we have only one list, and we survey through the ready list to find the next thread.
 We chose not to modify `next_thread_to_run()` directly, and instead modify `fetch_thread()`.

 ## Additional Questions

 ### 1. Effective Priority Test Case
 Create 3 threads: `thread1` with priority 1, `thread2` with priority 2, and `thread3` with priority 3.
-Have `thread1` and `thread3` both recquire a lock to access a section that prints the name of the current thread.
+Have `thread1` and `thread3` both re-acquire a lock to access a section that prints the name of the current thread.
 Additionally, `thread2` should print out its name right before it finishes executing.
 Ready `thread1` first and have it acquire the lock.
 Then, as soon as it acquires a lock, ready `thread2` and `thread3` and continue until all 3 until they have finished.
 The correct output should be
 ```
 thread1
 thread3
 thread2
 ```
 This is because `thread1` should accept a priority donation once `thread3` asks to acquire the lock that `thread1` currently has.
-Therefore, `thread1` will have its priority raised to 3 and finish executing the portion of its code that recquires the lock and print `thread1` first.
+Therefore, `thread1` will have its priority raised to 3 and finish executing the portion of its code that re-acquires the lock and prints `thread1` first.
 However, the actual output will be
 ```
 thread2
 thread1